 Related Tags and Templates:

-This is a legal contract signed by two or more individuals who intend to become partners and form a company with the intent of making a profit.
+This is a legal contract signed by individuals who intend to become partners and form a company with the intent of making a profit.